Hoang Van Chi: Preserving a traditional Vietnamese lifestyle

 While he spent most of his time devoting to writing, researching, and teaching, Hoàng and his wife maintained a simple traditional Vietnamese lifestyle.
 In the early 1970s, he built a greenhouse where he grew Vietnamese herbs and vegetables.
 Most remembered by his community are the white eggplants, a part of the traditional North Vietnamese daily meal.
 In 1979, Hoàng and his wife founded the Vietnam Food and Drink Company in Bowie, Maryland, in order to promote Vietnamese food and drink.
-The first successful product was “Tương Cự Đà”, a sauce made by a fermentation process using soybeans and sweet rice.
-The second product was “Thính Quê Hương”, a Vietnamese spice made from roasted rice powder, used in Vietnamese cooking to add flavor to roast beef (bò tái) and shredded pork (bì).
+The first successful product was "Tương Cự Đà", a sauce made by a fermentation process using soybeans and sweet rice.
+The second product was "Thính Quê Hương", a Vietnamese spice made from roasted rice powder, used in Vietnamese cooking to add flavor to roast beef (bò tái) and shredded pork (bì).
 These two products enjoyed international sales at a time when Vietnam was still closed to the outside world.
 The Vietnam Food and Drink Company delivered products to Asian and Vietnamese supermarkets in the United States and worldwide, as well as by mail order.

 Publications

 From Colonialism to Communism

-From Colonialism to Communism: A Case Study of North Vietnam describes North Vietnam from 1940–55, during the transition from the French colonial rule to communism.
+From Colonialism to Communism: A Case Study of North Vietnam describes the DRV from 1940 to 1955, during the transition from the French colonial rule to communism.
 It also documents the land reform in Vietnam in 1954.
-The book was written in exile in India and France, between 1960-1962.
+The book was written in exile in India and France, between 1960 and 1962.
 The first edition was published in 1962, in New York, London, and New Delhi.
 Between 1962 and 1964, foreign language editions were published in Japanese, Urdu, Spanish, Arabic and Vietnamese.